ryanidk/forms/README.md

 ## Support & Community

-You'll find a lot of resources to help you get started with HeyForm in the [help center](https://docs.heyform.net).
+You'll find a lot of resources to help you get started with Forms in the [help center](https://docs.heyform.net).
 However, if you can't find what you're looking for there, don't hesitate to reach out to us:

 - Have a question?
 Join the [Discord server](https://discord.gg/sgT4v4GSTe) and get instant help.
 - Found a bug?
 [Create an issue](https://github.com/heyform/heyform/issues/new/choose)

 ## License

-HeyForm is open-source under the GNU Affero General Public License v3.0 (AGPL-3.0), you will find more information about the license and how to comply with it [here](https://docs.heyform.net/license).
+Forms is open-source under the GNU Affero General Public License v3.0 (AGPL-3.0), you will find more information about the license and how to comply with it [here](https://docs.heyform.net/license).